 On the shelf, your carbamide peroxide product will last longer but refrigeration can extend the life of both products.
 With many patients, the product efficacy depends on the individual.
 If you don’t use the product correctly or drink coffee right after, you may need more maintenance.

 Non-bleaching agents in toothpaste whiten through gentle polishing, chemical chelation, or some other non-bleaching actions.
 These ingredients will vary depending on the company but can include alumina, silica and calcium carbonate, along with many others.
 Essentially, these ingredients will assist in scrubbing off surface stains.

 Ways to get products to whiten

-— From your dentist: Professional-grade products can be delivered in the chair by a hygienist or the doctor.
+— From your dentist: Professional-grade products can be delivered in the chair by a cosmetic dentist.

 — Over-the-counter: Most drug stores have a oral health section where you will find an array of products.

 — At-home “remedies”: We will not get into home remedies; however, if you choose a concoction of your own, avoid citrusy foods like lemon, oranges and strawberries whose acid can break down your enamel.